Available 24/7 for Free Consultations

 Posted on 02/26/24

 If you sustain an injury, perhaps in a vehicle accident or as a result of a property owner’s negligence, you may be able to recover compensation.
-The majority of personal injury claims that occur in New York are resolved not through settlements with an insurance carrier, but the reality is insurance carriers can make it difficult to recover compensation.
+The majority of Buffalo personal injury claims are resolved not through settlements with an insurance carrier, but the reality is insurance carriers can make it difficult to recover compensation.
 Insurance claims after an injury can get denied for a variety of reasons.

 Understanding Why a Claim May Get Denied

-Some of the most common reasons why insurance carriers – especially in car accident claims – may seemingly legitimately deny a claim include the following:
+Some of the most common reasons why insurance carriers – especially in Buffalo car accident claims – may deny a legitimate claim include the following:

 1. Lack of coverage.
 The claimed event is not covered under the policy’s terms.
 This can occur if the policy explicitly excludes certain types of damage or incidents.
 For example, a homeowner’s insurance policy may cover a wide range of injuries except for dog bite incidents.